jeslev/incremental_reasoning/README.md

 # Incremental Reasoning

-This repo contains tools to reproduce the work [ Can We Guide a Multi-Hop Reasoning Language Model to Incrementally Learn at each Hop?](localhost) (to be presented at COLING 2022).
+This repo contains tools to reproduce the work [ Can We Guide a Multi-Hop Reasoning Language Model to Incrementally Learn at each Hop?](https://aclanthology.org/2022.coling-1.125/).

 # Artificial Datasets
 Download the data for the multi-hop reasoning experiments and downstream tasks in the following tables